rdrapeau/Wisdom-of-Multiple-Guesses-Scripts/README.md

 # Wisdom of Multiple Guesses Scripts

-Run `python generate_figures.py` to generate the figures in the paper.
+See the [paper](http://www.stanford.edu/~jugander/papers/ec15-multipleguesses.pdf) for more details about the 2 experiments that were run.

 ## About the Data

 ### Exeriments

-See the [paper](http://www.stanford.edu/~jugander/papers/ec15-multipleguesses.pdf) for more details about the 2 experiments that were run.
 The labels for each are:

 Mulitple Guesses Experiment = mge